dapr/samples/vscode-dev-setup/multiple-dev-container/utils/README.md

 # Utilities

-This folder contains configuration and scripts that are common to both development containers.
+This folder contains configurations and scripts that are common to both development containers.

 ## .dapr/components